William Fèvre - Chablis Grand Cru Les Preuses Domaine 2023

 "A must-have from Chablis, this Grand Cru is a masterpiece of elegance with exceptionally powerful flavors!"

-"Grown on an east-facing slope that produces one of the most lively and airy wines in the range, the 2023 Chablis Grand Cru Les Preuses opens with aromas of oyster juice, orange peel, white flowers, and lemon oil.
-Medium- to full-bodied, taut, and lively, it displays obvious minerality, is incisive, and has a striking salinity.
-The site is so steep that special cable equipment is used for cultivation.
-2025–2050” (Robert Parker 2025) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+“Grown on an east-facing hillside that produces one of the most lively and airy wines in the lineup, the 2023 Chablis Grand Cru Les Preuses opens with aromas of oyster juice, orange zest, white flowers, and lemon oil.
+Medium- to full-bodied, taut, and lively, it displays pronounced minerality, is incisive, and has a striking salinity.
+The vineyard is so steep that special cable equipment is used for cultivation.
+2025–2050” (Robert Parker 2025) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and shipping method selected)

 Buy your William Fèvre wines at the best price in a private sale!